 Another effective tool for reducing stress levels is CBD oil, or “cannabidiol.”
 CBD is one of several compounds and products that come for the marijuana plant.
 What is confusing to some people, and often misunderstood, is that “coming from the cannabis family, most people believe hemp is marijuana.
 It’s not.
 Hemp is cannabis and marijuana is also cannabis, but hemp is not marijuana.
 Hemp oil has gotten a bad reputation from most people and we want to clear the air around the misconceptions about this botanical."
 Hemp comes from the seeds and fibers of the marijuana plant.
 It is not the flowering bud, which contains the compound THC that produces a “high.”
 Hemp and CBD both have barely traceable levels of THC.
 They don't produce a high.
 Hemp is legal nationwide, and CBD is legal in many places where marijuana isn't.
 Both CBD and hemp have widespread health benefits.

 Sometimes, talking to a therapist or a counselor is an effective solution for stress management.
 A therapist can help you identify your sources of stress and learn to cope with them.
 Therapy is also beneficial for finding healthy coping mechanisms that can be practiced regularly to mitigate stress.
 A therapist can also provide a personalized stress management plan, which may be more effective than trying to self-prescribe a generic solution.
+If you've resorted to drugs in order to manage your stress, therapy isn't just recommended; it might be mandatory in order to get your life and health back in order.
+Remember to pace yourself and to get the resources and help that you need.

 Practicing meditation, even for as little as 10 minutes a day, can have a significant positive impact on your health.
 Training your body to enter a state of deep relaxation that decreases blood pressure, metabolism, breathing rate, and pulse can improve your mood, reduce your stress levels, and restore skin to its normal natural glory.